RAJAGOPALAN-GANGADHARAN/JS-OS/README.md

 # JS-OS
 An Unified Operating System on the web.[For Demo](https://rajagopalan-gangadharan.github.io/JS-OS/index.html)

-## Loving the idea?
+## Loving the idea 🧡?
-Follow me and give a star for more updates.
+Follow me and give a star 🌟 for more updates.

 ### Technologies Used :
   * HTML